MattThommes/amplify-react-app/README.dev.md

         npm WARN   peer graphql@"^0.13.0 || ^14.0.0" from @ardatan/graphql-tools@4.1.0
         ...
         ```
-11. Run `npm start` and confirm build works and default React site appears at http://localhost:3000
-12. Run `amplify init` to setup a new Amplify project:
+11. Run `amplify init` to setup a new Amplify project:
     1. Enter a name for the project (or hit Enter to use the default): all lower case without dashes, underscores, or spaces.
     2. Enter `n` (No) for `Initialize the project with the above configuration?`
     3. Enter `dev` for name of the environment (or hit Enter to use the default).